 Reduced Fare ConnectCards for riders with disabilities.
 For more information on current Port Authority fares, visit the Fare Information page.

 Stored cash value is money loaded onto your ConnectCard to pay for transit rides.
 Cash value stored on your ConnectCard is deducted to pay your fare (and transfer) when you tap your card at a fare box.

 Simply tap your ConnectCard to the orange pad on top of the fare box.
 A green light and a single beep indicate that the card has been accepted.

 To purchase a transfer with ConnectCard you must have stored cash value loaded to your ConnectCard prior to riding.
 Then, simply tap your card to pay for your trip.
-When you tap your card within three hours, the $1 transfer fee is automatically deducted from your ConnectCard.
-Can I use my ConnectCard to pay for a companion's ride?
+When you tap your card within three hours, transfers are free.

 No. All individuals must pay their own fare separately using separate ConnectCards.